Single Salma

 Single Salma is a 2025 Indian Hindi-language romantic comedy film directed by Nachiket Samant.
 It stars Huma Qureshi, Sunny Singh and Shreyas Talpade in the lead role.

-It is released theatrically on 31 October 2025.
+It was released theatrically on 31 October 2025.

 Premise

-A woman from Lucknow, India, who has dedicated her life to supporting her family, yet continues to be identified as single and “unsettled” due to remaining unmarried.
+A woman from Lucknow, India, who has dedicated her life to supporting her family, continues to be identified as single and “unsettled” due to being unmarried.